 (Photo: Bell County Sheriff's Department via The Temple Daily Telegram)

-Hasan faces the death penalty or life in prison without parole if convicted in the attack that killed 13.
+Hasan faces the death penalty or life without parole if convicted in the attack that killed 13.